 The first Yamaha to enter the market – and still one of the most popular skis.
 This stand up has power somewhere in between the Kawasaki 650 and 750.
 It’s more stable than most models that came before it.

 KAWASAKI SX-R 800

-If you or your child has interest in getting involved in racing, the Kawasaki SX-R 800 is a great place to start.
+If you or your child or beginner rider has interest in getting involved in racing, the Kawasaki SX-R 800 is a great place to start.
 This ski is generally very stable in its stock form, and has a smooth powerband that is great for learning.
 This ski is also legal for juniors to race in Junior 10-12 Lites and Junior 13-15 Lites.

 Yamaha (roundnose) SuperJet

 Much like the SX-R 800, if your new rider or your child is interested in racing, the 2008+ Yamaha SuperJet is a great entry-level ski.
 It can be raced in the Junior Ski 10-12 Lites and Junior Ski 13-15 Lites class.
 The power is comparable to the SX-R 800 and the ski is more stable than its predecessors.

 Once you’ve decided on which ski you want to start out on, then you have to start shopping.
 Most of the skis we recommended are not available as new units, but are readily available for secondhand purchase.
 You can find most of these skis on your local Craigslist, Facebook Marketplace or on some of the popular jetski groups on Facebook.